directus/directus/.changeset/shaggy-dodos-glow.md

 ---
-'@directus/app': minor
+'@directus/app': patch
 ---

-Added condition to filter tables/collections only, not folders..
+Updated list of collections for Event Hooks in Flows to not include folders